alienlebarge/alienlebarge.github.com/_drafts/2015-01-21-bullet-journal-and-sketchnotes-variations.md

 ## Meetings and conferences ➛ Sketchnotes

 At conference and meetings, I use [Mike Rohde’s sketchnote technique](http://rohdesign.com/book/) for sketchnoting.
-Since I rode his first book "The Sketchnote Handbook", I started sketchnoting meetings.
-It’s fun and more visual.
-And as a visual personn, my brain remember better the information like so.
+Since I read his first book “The Sketchnote Handbook”, I started sketchnoting at meetings.
+It is fun and more visual.
+And as a visual personn, my brain better remember the information.

 My skills are becoming better with the practice and I enjoy more en more doing that.
-And the more funny is that my colleague really like watching my meetings littles comics.
+And the more funny is that my colleagues really like watching my meetings little comics.

 ## Material

-Here’s my setup to mix this two techniques in a way I’m confortable with.
+Here’s my setup to mix this two techniques in a way I'm comfortable with.

 ### Notebook

-The **[Freitage F27 Notebook](http://www.freitag.ch/Fundamentals/Notebooks-%26-Agendas/NOTEBOOK/pa/F27_00017)** is great notebook.
+The [Freitage F27 Notebook](http://www.freitag.ch/Fundamentals/Notebooks-%26-Agendas/NOTEBOOK/pa/F27_00017) is great notebook.
 The big advantage over the classic Moleskin is that it’s compatible with the [Atoma binding system](http://www.atoma.be/).
-It means you can:
+That means you can:
-- Remove pages, put them back or change their order without damaging the pages or the notebook.
+- Remove pages, put them back or change their order without damaging the pages.
-- Exchange pages between various notebooks.
+- Switch pages between various notebooks.
-- Print and copy on pages before returning them to the notebook.
+- Scan pages before returning them to the notebook.
 - Buy refills and insert those in existing notebooks.
 - You can do your own page if you want.
 You just need a [Atoma hole puncher](http://www.atoma.be/en/puncher.php).
 (Every [Freitag store](http://www.freitag.ch/store-locator) own a puncher you can use.)